 70 North St

 Small, farmstead cheese-maker.
 Selling fromage blanc and asiago cheeses, as well as raw milk, grass-fed beef, and veal.
-Newly-expanded retail store offers a wide selection of more locally-sourced cheeses, seafood, baked goods, and more!
+Newly-expanded retail store offers a wide selection of more locally-sourced cheeses, seafood, produce, baked goods, and more!

 Fairmount Fruit Farm

 887 Lincoln St

 Make sure to plan your visit to the farm this fall for a day filled with apple picking, fritters, and fun!
 The farm will have several varieties of apples to pick this year with the bakery tent and grill open on weekends.
 Don’t forget to stop into the farm stand to check out other tree fruits, hydroponically grown vegetables, fresh eggs, dairy products, Dom’s Meats and more!